Academic General Pediatrics Fellowship Program

 After completing our program, most graduates enter academic positions nationally as clinician researchers.

 Accredited by the Academic Pediatric Association, the Academic General Pediatrics Fellowship Program is two to three years in length.
-Its curriculum integrates educational offerings through the School of Public Health and the School of Nursing with weekly seminars based within the Division of General Pediatrics and Adolescent Health.
+Its curriculum integrates educational offerings through the School of Public Health and the School of Nursing with seminars based within the Division of General Pediatrics and Adolescent Health.

 The curriculum incorporates general pediatrics knowledge areas, research, advocacy, academic leadership skills, and development of a focal area of expertise.
 Most fellows spend two half days weekly doing clinical actvities with the remainder of time devoted to fellowship didactics, coursework, and research.
 Trainees without an MPH or similar degree have the option of completing MPH degrees, choosing from several areas of concentration including Epidemiology, Maternal and Child Heath, Community Health Education, and Public Health Administration and Policy.